borispopicbusiness/timetracker/README.md

 Go to [The keycloak docker issue](https://github.com/borispopicbusiness/timetracker/issues/1#issue-2461832992)

 The issue is still officially open.
 For now, the README.md update has been pushed to the master branch.
-The realm update will be available in the develop branch, but the docker-compose.yml has not been improved yet due to ongoing testing.
-The complete issue is expected to be officially closed within the next two to three days.
+The realm update is available in master branch, the docker-compose.yml is improved.
+The complete issue is expected to be officially closed within the next two to three days due to new tests.

-Status: Dockerfile made, realm import is performed manually. checkout origin/develop
+Status: Dockerfile made, realm import is performed automatically.

 ## Introduction